RMITLibrary/easy_cite/markdown/rmitharvard.md

 A **figure number** is used to identify each graph.
 These figures are numbered sequentially in the order in which they appear.

 When you discuss a table or graph, refer to its assigned table/figure number within your writing.
-The table/figure number can be within the sentence or in parentheses, for example: “As seen in Table 1/Figure 1...”, or “As seen in... (see Table 1/Figure 1)”, etc.
+The table/figure number can be within the sentence or in parentheses, for example: “As seen in Table 1/Figure 1...”, or “As seen in... (see Table 1/Figure 1)”.

 Do **not** refer to a table or graph as " table/figure above" or " table/figure below" or " table/figure on page 3", for example.